Das Racist: "Combination Pizza Hut and Taco Bell" (2008–2009)

 Das Racist first began attracting attention with their song "Combination Pizza Hut and Taco Bell".
 In November 2008, The Guardian called Das Racist a "funny and funky duo", placing them on a list of eight bands worth checking out.
 In March 2009, Baltimore-based electronic musician Dan Deacon referred to "Combination Pizza Hut and Taco Bell" as "a track that will last the ages" in XLR8R magazine.
 Death & Taxes magazine described the song as "an existential meditation on consumer identity in corporate America" and "both feverishly juvenile and somehow profound".
-After playing at the 2009 CMJ Music Marathon, The New York Times described Das Racist's set as "characteristically shambolic, and characteristically entertaining, holding together a half-hour set of half-performed songs with hyperliterate reference points and self-aware charm".
+After Das Racist played at the 2009 CMJ Music Marathon, The New York Times described their set as "characteristically shambolic, and characteristically entertaining, holding together a half-hour set of half-performed songs with hyperliterate reference points and self-aware charm".

 Shut Up, Dude and Sit Down, Man (2010)

 Promotional poster from the Sundance Film Festival for the "Who's That?
 Brooown!" video, in the style of Nintendo-published NES games.

 Das Racist's first album, the Shut Up, Dude mixtape, was released as a free download in March 2010.
 The mixtape received positive reviews, earning a score of 7.8 from Pitchfork, and being described as "a fascinating album that attempts to write an impossibly new blueprint for rap: funny without trying to impress; proficient without having anything to prove; relevant without taking any particular scene seriously; imbued with a soulful sense of place—urban, disaffected, ethnic—but more interested in how that serves as fodder for jokes than in any big grab for meaning".

 For the song "Who's That?
 Brooown!" (which samples A Tribe Called Quest's song "Scenario") Das Racist released a playable 8-bit video game of Suri and Vazquez on a quest through the New York City boroughs of Queens, Manhattan, and Brooklyn to find Kondabolu, referencing 1980s ephemera such as Double Dragon, Back to the Future, Narc, and Frogger.
 Pitchfork named the video one of the forty best of 2010, and it was selected to screen at the 2011 Sundance Film Festival.

 Six months later, Das Racist released their second mixtape Sit Down, Man on September 14, 2010, also as a free download.
 Sit Down, Man received even better reviews, earning a score of 8 from Spin magazine, as well as an 8.7 and "Best New Music" from Pitchfork, and was downloaded over 250,000 times in the first week.
 Guests on Sit Down, Man include El-P, Despot, Vijay Iyer, and Chairlift with production from Diplo, Dame Grease, Devo Springsteen, Sabzi (of Blue Scholars and Common Market) and Boi-1da.